Image Credit: Mr.B-king/Shutterstock.com

 During slow pyrolysis, tar and char are released as main products as the biomass is slowly devolatilized.
 Repolymerization/recombination reactions occur after the primary reactions take place.

-Flash pyrolysis occurs at rapid heating rates and moderate temperatures between 400 and 600°C (752 and 1112°F).
-However, vapor residence time of this process is less than 2s.
+Flash pyrolysis occurs at rapid heating rates and moderate temperatures between 400 and 600 °C (752 and 1112 °F).
+However, the vapor residence time of this process is less than 2s.
 Flash pyrolysis produces fewer amounts of gas and tar when compared to slow pyrolysis.

-Some of the reactors used in pyrolysis process include the following:
+Some of the reactors used in the pyrolysis process include the following: